 - A change in enrollment status (less than full time)

-Your financial aid award letter will reflect assumptions made regarding housing status, household size, and number in college.
+Your financial aid award letter will reflect assumptions made regarding housing status, number in college, and level of enrollment.
 If any of these assumptions are incorrect or change during the academic year, you must notify the Office of Financial Assistance immediately.

 Although we use the previous year's income as the base year for our analysis of your financial need, we recognize that it is not always a good predictor of the following year's income.
 We may choose to use your estimates to determine your need; however, if your parents are not able to predict the income because of too many uncertainties, we may elect to postpone an “estimated year” income review until we are further into the calendar year.
 Aid awarded based on estimated income is considered tentative and actual tax returns are required to verify estimated income.
 If estimates were too low, any appeal grant awarded may be reduced or canceled.